 When reviewing suspicious donations, it may be helpful to check the country that the payment was made from.
 For example, if you are not expecting a donation to be made from Malaysia, you can refund the payment and report fraud.

-When to Turn Off Fraud Detection
+When to Turn Off Fraud Prevention

-In most situations, you will want to leave the Fraud Detection feature on.
+In most situations, you will want to leave the Fraud Prevention feature on.
 However, in some cases you may want to turn it off temporarily.
 For example, if you are having a fundraiser and using the same computer to collect donations with multiple credit cards, it is possible that some credit cards may be declined.
-So, you could switch off Fraud Detection during the fundraiser in order to avoid blocking valid payments.
+So, you could switch off Fraud Prevention during the fundraiser in order to avoid blocking valid payments.

 Another possible scenario where you may want to briefly turn off automatic blocking would be if you are using your personal computer to collect donations on behalf of donors.
 This would mean that multiple credit cards would be used on the same computer, creating a possibility of multiple failed credit card attempts.
 To avoid this, simply switch off the feature while you are inputting donor payment information.